Submit a Notice of Complaint if:

 - Your Empty Homes Tax and 5% late penalty (if applicable) will be cancelled

-- Start the refund process if you already paid the Empty Homes Tax before the complaint determination letter was issued using our online form
+- Start the refund process if you already paid the Empty Homes Tax before the complaint determination letter was issued

 If you did not pay your balance prior to due date and your Notice of Complaint is not accepted